board of advisors

 Richard O. Hope, PhD

-Dr. Richard O. Hope recently served as Vice President of Higher Education Fellowships at the Woodrow Wilson Foundation and Professor of Sociology and African-American Studies at Princeton University, and continues to serve as with the Foundation as a Senior Fellow.
-Dr. Hope joined the WW Foundation’s leadership team in 1990 following a distinguished career in sociology, public policy, and the academy.
-Programs under his charge included the Thomas R. Pickering Foreign Affairs Fellowship Program, the Public Policy and International Affairs Fellowships, and the Public Policy Partnership Program in South Africa, as well as the Mellon-Mays Undergraduate Fellows Dissertation and Travel/Research Grants and the Career Enhancement Fellowship.
+Dr. Richard O. Hope served as Vice President of Higher Education Fellowships at the Woodrow Wilson Foundation and Professor of Sociology and African-American Studies at Princeton, and currently serves as a Senior Fellow.
+Programs under his charge included the Thomas R. Pickering Foreign Affairs Fellowship Program, the Public Policy and International Affairs Fellowships, and the Public Policy Partnership Program in South Africa.
 He has previously served as the Chair of the Department of Sociology at Indiana University Purdue University at Indianapolis, Professor of Sociology and Director of National Science Foundation Project at Morgan State University, and the Director of Research and Evaluation for the Defense Race Relations Institute (Now DEOMI).
 He is the recipient of the Mellon-Mays Achievement Award for Leadership, The Gandhi-King-Ikeda International Peace Award, and the Martin Luther King, Jr. Award for Leadership in the Advancement of Minorities in International and Diplomatic Service.

 Sharon Glazer, PhD

-Dr. Glazer is a Research Professor at University of Maryland, Professor at San Jose State University (SJSU), Department of Psychology, Treasurer of the International Association for Cross-Cultural Psychology (IACCP), and Editor of the International Journal of Stress Management.
+Dr. Glazer is a Professor and Chair of the Division of Applied behavioral Sciences at the University of Baltimore and Editor of the International Journal of Stress Management.
 Her areas of expertise revolve about organizational stress identification, intervention, management, and evaluation, as well as cross-cultural organizational issues.
-Dr. Glazer was a Fulbright scholar, postdoctoral fellow with the National Institute of Occupational Safety and Health, Erasmus Mundus Scholar, and SJSU's International Studies Fellow and Global Studies Fellow, and recipient of numerous domestic and international grants.
+Dr. Glazer was a Fulbright scholar, postdoctoral fellow with the National Institute of Occupational Safety and Health, Erasmus Mundus Scholar, and SJSU's International Studies Fellow and Global Studies Fellow.
 Dr. Glazer has been a visiting professor in Hungary, Italy, France, Spain, Portugal, and Israel.
-She also serves as a coordinator of the Erasmus Mundus Winter School (WS) program, connecting U.S.-based graduate students with the WS program headquartered at University of Valencia.
-In addition to academia, Dr. Glazer has provided consulting services in the non-profit and for-profit sectors throughout the USA, Europe, and Israel as well as government sectors in the USA.
-Dr. Glazer speaks six languages (fluent: English, Hebrew, good: Hungarian, fair: Italian, French, and Russian).
-Dr. Glazer’s enthusiasm for internationalizing I/O programs began in the early 1990s and is very excited to be a part of this advisory board.
+In addition to academia, Dr. Glazer has provided consulting services in the non-profit, for-profit sectors, and government sectors throughout the USA, Europe, and Israel.
+Dr. Glazer speaks six languages (English, Hebrew, Hungarian, Italian, French, and Russian).